 Destroying, damaging, defacing, or vandalizing (or attempting to do any of the foregoing) property of Illinois Tech, property under Illinois Tech’s control or belonging to an Illinois Tech affiliate, employee, faculty member, student, alumni or guest.

 3. Discrimination and Harassment

-Illinois Tech does not permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, services, or in the educational programs or activities it operates.
+Illinois Tech does not permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters (each a “status”) of admissions, employment, housing, services, or in the educational programs or activities it operates.

 Examples of discrimination and harassment may include, but are not limited to:

 - Teasing or practical jokes directed at a person based on the person’s status;